cefn/watchable/packages/unpromise/README.md

 `proxyPromise.catch()` or `proxyPromise.finally()` in the normal way.
 A promise returned by these methods is a `SubscribedPromise`.
-It behaves like any normal `Promise` except it has an `unsubscribe()` method that will remove its handlers from the `ProxyPromise`, eliminating memory leaks from subscription and from reference retention.
+It behaves like any normal `Promise` except it has an `unsubscribe()` method that will remove its handlers from the `ProxyPromise`.
+This eliminates memory leaks from subscription and from reference retention.

+## Under the hood: Simple Shortcuts

-When you use `Unpromise.race` or `Unpromise.any`, the proxying and subscribing steps are handled behind the scenes for you automatically.
-This is recommended.
+Using `Unpromise.race` or `Unpromise.any` is recommended as the proxying and subscribing steps are handled behind the scenes for you automatically.

+Alternatively `const subscribedPromise = Unpromise.resolve(promise)` completes
+both Step 1 and Step 2 for you (it's equivalent to `const subscribedPromise = Unpromise.proxy(promise).subscribe()` ).
+Be sure to call `subscribedPromise.unsubscribe()` before you release its reference if you want to prevent memory leaks.

 ## Typical Problem Case